 Professor George V. Kondraske

-(MUST include EE4340_SP13 as first text in "Subject" section of ALL course e-mail.
-Also include a tag reflecting the topic of that e-mail.
+(MUST include EE4340_F13 as first text in "Subject" section of ALL course e-mail.
+Also include a tag reflecting your topic of that e-mail.
 THANK YOU!)

 COURSE DESCRIPTION: Integration of technical knowledge and skills with project planning, teamwork, and communication skills (written and oral).
 A project oriented approach is used including the preparation of literature-based research reports, research proposals, product development proposals, and project management plans.
 Supporting topics: technical information resources, ethics, safety, intellectual property.
 Students will begin their engineering capstone design experience, including team formation, project selection, background research, and preparation of a preliminary project plan.